-Tulane feels an obligation to reserve its Tulane Need-Based Scholarship and grant funds for eligible students who enroll full-time during the regular academic year.
+Tulane feels an obligation to reserve its limited need-based Tulane Scholarship and grant funds for eligible students who enroll full-time during the regular academic year.
 Therefore, this type of assistance is not available for summer enrollment.
-Limited amounts of Federal Perkins Loans may be available for some students, depending on availability of Perkins Loan funds.

-Students who will enroll at least half-time and have not already borrowed the maximum allowed for the academic year may apply for Federal Direct Stafford Loan funds.
+Students who will enroll at least half-time and have not already borrowed the maximum allowed for the academic year may apply for Federal Direct Loan funds.
 Alternative and Federal Parent PLUS Loans may be available.
 Federal Pell Grant is available for eligible students.
-Federal Work Study is usually available to help fund the costs for enrolled students.